 - in receipt of Council Tax Reduction; or

 - occupied households in council tax bands A-D.

 Winter Fuel Support Scheme (Wales).
-Under this scheme, you may be eligible for a one-off payment of £200 if you are in receipt of certain benefits.
+Under this scheme, you may have been eligible for a one-off payment of £200 if you are in receipt of certain benefits.
 If you are eligible, you will need to apply to your local authority for the payment.
-Applications open on 26 September 2022.
+Applications opened on 26 September 2022.

 For more information, including full eligibility criteria, see GOV.WALES.

 There are other support schemes which were already in place that may help you with paying for some of your essential items.
 We've detailed these below.
 If you find yourself struggling to pay your bills, buy food or need to purchase an essential item you should speak to your local council to see what help they can provide.

 The Household Support Fund allows councils to give small grants to help vulnerable households meet essential costs, including paying for food and energy bills.
 Contact your local council to check if you may be eligible for support from the fund.

 In England, some councils have a welfare assistance scheme which can help if you are in an emergency situation.
 Individual councils decide on the rules for their scheme.
 Contact your local council to see whether they run a welfare assistance scheme and what it offers.